zhangzh103/Phantom-Asphere/README.md

 - **d**: Spacing between the two lenses.

 4. **Update Your Lens Design**: Input these data into your optical system and re-optimize the system.
+Note: There is a sample in Sample folder, please view the .docx file to see the performance improvement of this method compared with add a thin plate.
 ---

 ## Notes